wichert/k8s-sentry/deploy/README.md

 * [single-namespace](single-namespace/) only monitors the namespace in which k8s-sentry is deployed.

+multiple-namespaces can be monitored by providing the namespaces as comma separated environment variable NAMESPACE in [single-namespace](single-namespace/) manifests.

 Once you have decided which set of manifests you need to use you need to do edit its `deployment.yaml` file and insert the DSN for your Sentry project.
 After you have done that you can deploy them using `kubectl apply`: